sakshi15108/lnast-doc/source/includes/_ntype.md

 In case (2), you know the variable name and the corresponding line number.
 In case (3), you know the variable name, the line number, and the charactrer position.
 In case (4), you are building LNAST from your HDL AST and you already have the Token.
-The toke should have line number, pos, and string_view information.
+The toke should have line_number, positions, and string_view information.

 ## Another Example